eherrerosj/eherrerosj/README.md

 </div>

 ### About me
-- ⚡️ I’m currently working on building web3 data products at Electric Capital
+- ⚡️ Building web3 data products at [Electric Capital](https://www.electriccapital.com/team)
-- 🌱 I’m currently learning Solidity
+- 🌱 Learning Solidity and soon would love to start with Rust
-- 🏃🏻‍♂️ I’m looking to collaborate on web3 data/ML, smart contracts, NFTs
+- 🏃🏻‍♂️ Happy to collaborate on web3 data/ML, smart contracts, NFTs side projects
 - 🤠 Fun facts: originally from 🇪🇸, I love kitesurfing and programming late at night
 </body>